Matching the perfect cut of meat to the best cooking wood can be challenging.

 Apple cooking wood can add a deliciously sweet smokiness to fowl or fish as well.

 You should note, however, that applewood smoke can overwhelm fish or poultry if smoked too long, and it should be burned at a slightly lower temperature (between 95 – 110 degrees) than is used in typical BBQ recipes, to avoid over-smoking.

 Best for beef, fish, chicken, turkey, and pork, and vegetables

 Cherry cooking wood is an extremely versatile wood. adding a mild sweet smokiness to just about any ingredient.
 It’s great as a mixer with other woods, especially oak or hickory, and gives paler meat a rich pinkish appearance.

 Folks have been using woodsmoke to enhance their creations since we were all living in caves.
 Today’s pit-masters and outdoor cooks are breathing new life into this ancient tradition with everything from melt-in-your-mouth BBQ brisket to wood-fire cooked pizzas.

-Cutting Edge Firewood offers a variety of high-quality smoking woods, all of which will allow you to smoke delicious meat.
+Cutting Edge Firewood offers premium cooking wood to allow you to smoke delicious meat.
 You’ll find the best quality woods for your smoking adventures by visiting our online store today.

-We even offer complimentary shipping for our smoking wood products across the United States.
+We even offer complimentary shipping for our cooking wood products across the United States.